 How you manage customer data is the process of collecting, organising, storing, and using customer information in a way that is secure, accurate, and useful.
 In practice, it means your team can access the same up-to-date information without relying on memory, duplicated files, or long email chains.

-For UK small businesses, a centralised CRM often becomes the practical answer because it creates a single source of truth.
-That reduces confusion over who last contacted a customer, improves collaboration across the team, and supports a more professional customer experience.
+For UK small businesses, a centralised CRM often becomes the practical answer because it creates a single source of truth โ reducing confusion over who last contacted a customer and supporting a more professional customer experience.

 Why Spreadsheets Hold You Back